vignettes/SingleStudies.Rmd

 Although we are usually interested in the effect of a single drug or drug class, it could be beneficial to add exposure to other drugs to the analysis if we believe those drugs represent time-varying confounders that we wish to correct for.

-For example, oftentimes diclofenac is co-prescribed with proton-pump inhibitors (PPIs) to mitigate the risk of GI bleeding.
-We would like our estimate to represent just the effect of the diclofenac, so we need to keep the effect of the PPIs separate.
-First we have to retrieve the information on PPI exposure from the database:
+For example, SSRIs might also cause epistaxis, and if aspirin is co-prescribed with SSRIs we don’t want the effect of SSRIs attributed to aspirin.
+We would like our estimate to represent just the effect of the aspirin, so we need to keep the effect of the SSRIs separate.
+First we have to retrieve the information on SSRI exposure from the database:

 sccsData <- getDbSccsData(connectionDetails = connectionDetails,